 - Tenor: 17-years door to door.
-Tailored amortization scheduled stepping up from 2.4% in average for the first 22 semesters (53% of total amount); 3.66% for the following 6 semesters (22% of total amount) and 6.27% for the last 4 semesters (25% of total amount). - Priced at LIBOR + 4.75%. - Hedging agreement to fix rate on a minimum of US\$180 million of the total Senior with IFC. - On February 27, 2015, the Company contracted a receive-floating interest rate swaps by which the Company agrees to exchange the difference between fixed and floating interest rate amounts calculated on agreed notional principal amounts for US\$180,000,000.
+Tailored amortization scheduled stepping up from 2.4% in average for the first 22 semesters (53% of total amount); 3.66% for the following 6 semesters (22% of total amount) and 6.27% for the last 4 semesters (25% of total amount). - Priced at LIBOR + 4.75%. - Hedging agreement to fix rate on a minimum of US\$180 million of the total Senior with IFC.
+(On which the Company has not applied hedge accounting). - On March 9, 2015, the Company contracted a receive-floating interest rate swaps by which the Company agrees to exchange the difference between fixed and floating interest rate amounts calculated on agreed notional principal amounts for US\$180,000,000.
 Such contract enables the Company to mitigate the risk of changing interest rates on the cash flow exposures on the issued variable rate debt.